uhop/stream-json/README.md

 fs.createReadStream(fname).pipe(source.input);
 ```

 `options` can contain some technical parameters, and it is completely optional.
 You can find it thoroughly documented in [node.js' Stream documentation](http://nodejs.org/api/stream.html), and here.
-It is passed to `Parser`, `Streamer`, and `Packer`, so user can specify `options` documented for those objects.
+It is directly passed to `Combo`, so it will use its custom parameters.

 Algorithm:

-1. `makeSource()` creates instances of `Parser` and `Streamer`, and pipes them one after another.
-2. Then it checks if either of `packKeys`, `packStrings`, or `packNumbers` are specified in options.
+1. `makeSource()` checks if either of `packKeys`, `packStrings`, or `packNumbers` are specified in options.
-   1. If any of them are `true`, a `Packer` instance is created with `options`, and added to the pipe.
+  1. If any of them are `true`, a `Combo` instance is created with `options`.
-   2. If all of them are unspecified, all pack flags are assumed to be `true`, and a `Packer` is created and added.
+  2. If all of them are unspecified, all pack flags are assumed to be `true`, and a `Combo` is created.
-   3. If any of them are specified, yet all are `false`, `Packer` is not added.
+2. A newly created instance of `Combo` is used to create a `Source` instance.

 The most common use case is to call `makeSource()` without parametrs.
-In this case instances of `Parser`, `Streamer`, and `Packer` are piped together.
 This scenario assumes that all key, string, and/or number values can be kept in memory, so user can use simplified events `keyValue`, `stringValue`, and `numberValue`.

 The test files for `makeSource()` are `tests/test_source.js`, `tests/manual/test_main.js`, and `tests/manual/test_chunk.js`.